bradjones1/cdn/README.txt

 with *any* CDN, thus it enables you to avoid vendor lock-in.

 If you're not sure which mode to use, use "Origin Pull".
 It's easier and more reliable.
-The only common CDN today (2011–2012) that doesn't support it is Rackspace Cloud Files.
+Every single common CDN today (2015) supports Origin Pull.

 _Note:_ It is essential that you understand the key properties of a CDN, most importantly the differences between an Origin Pull CDN and a Push CDN.
 A good